joblib/joblib/doc/memory.rst

 function, by putting the results in a store, by default using a disk, and not re-running the function twice for the same arguments.

-..
- Commented out in favor of briefness

-    You can use it as a context, with its `eval` method:

-    .. automethod:: Memory.eval
-       :noindex:

-    or decorate functions with the `cache` method:

-    .. automethod:: Memory.cache
-       :noindex:

 It works by explicitly saving the output to a file and it is designed to work with non-hashable and potentially large input and output data types such as numpy arrays.